Eric M. Rogers: Life and work

 Rogers went to Trinity College, Cambridge gaining first class honours both in Mathematics Tripos Part 1 in 1922 and Natural Science Tripos Part 2 in 1924.
 He was elected a senior scholar in 1923.
 He did a short term of research and teaching in the Cavendish Laboratory from 1924 to 1925, which ended in his posting as physics master and assistant house master at Clifton College, Bristol.
 He remained there from 1925 to 1928.

 In 1928 Rogers joined Bedales school a physics teacher and boys' house-master.
-Here he met Janet Drummond, a history teacher.
+Here Eric Rogers met Janet Drummond a history teacher.
 They became engaged in April 1930, and eloped before the term ended to get married on 14 June 1930.

-After this, Rogers became an instructor in physics at Harvard University for two years.
-He returned to England in 1932 and joined Charterhouse School as physics master, until 1937.
+After this Eric Rogers became an instructor in physics at Harvard University for two years.
+Eric Rogers returned to England in 1932 and joined Charterhouse School as physics master, until 1937.

 In 1937 he went back to USA to join the Putney School for three years.
 He was then appointed at Mount Holyoke College (1940–41) and St Paul's, Concord (1941–42).
 In 1942 he joined Princeton University as associate professor.
-He retired as professor from Princeton University in 1971.
+Rogers retired as professor from Princeton University in 1971.

-Rogers was also a member of the Physical Sciences Study Committee (PSSC).
+Eric Rogers was also a member of the Physical Sciences Study Committee (PSSC).
 In 1962 he became a consultant on the Nuffield O-Level physics project, and he became the organizer of the project in 1963.
 He had a considerable impact on the project.

+Rogers presented the 1979 Royal Institution Christmas Lectures on the subject of atoms.

-Rogers' wife and sister died in 1971 and 1972 respectively, which disrupted his retirement plans.
+Eric Rogers' wife and sister died in 1971 and 1972 respectively, which disrupted his retirement plans.
 Eric Rogers died on 1 July 1990 in Cambridge.

-Wonder and Delight, published in 1994 (Institute of Physics), is a book dedicated to Rogers's works and philosophy.
+Wonder and Delight, published in 1994 (Institute of Physics), is a book dedicated to the works and philosophy of Eric Rogers.
 The book's subtitle is Essays in Science Education in honour of the life and work of Eric Rogers (1902–1990).
-A biography of Rogers was included.
+A biography of Eric Rogers was included.

 Awards

-In 1969 Rogers received the Oersted Medal, which is given by the American Association of Physics Teachers.
+In 1969 Eric Rogers received the Oersted Medal, which is given by the American Association of Physics Teachers.

 In 1980 he became the inaugural recipient of the Physics Education Medal, awarded by the International Commission on Physics Education, and in 1985 he was given the Lawrence Bragg Medal of the Institute of Physics.

-He was a fellow of the Institute of Physics, the American Physical Society, and a member of the European Physical Society.
+Eric Rogers was a fellow of the Institute of Physics, the American Physical Society, and a member of the European Physical Society.